OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

     $ cd ..

-5. Copy the connector you just created from the create-connector directory to the connectors directory of OpenIDM.
-If you are in the sample3 directory, run this command.
+5. Copy the connector that you created from the create-connector directory to the connectors directory of OpenIDM.
+If you are in the sample3 directory, run this command:

    $ cp create-connector/target/hrdb-connector-1.4.1.0.jar ../../connectors/

-At this point we now have a connector that is ready to go in OpenIDM.
-This connector has all the necessary files you will need to have it displayed in the UI.
-It has also both the scripts and provisioner config ready to go.
+   At this point you have a connector that is ready to be used in OpenIDM.
+This connector has all the necessary files that will allow it to be displayed in the UI.
+It also has both the scripts and provisioner config that allow it to be used.

-6. Load the provisioner.openicf-hrdb.json file into the sample3/conf directory to be used.
+6. Load the provisioner.openicf-hrdb.json file into the sample3/conf directory
+   so that it can be used.

     $ jar -xvf ../../connectors/hrdb-connector-1.4.1.0.jar conf/provisioner.openicf-hrdb.json

-    it should show you that the file has been inflated:
+    The output should show that the file has been inflated:

         inflated: conf/provisioner.openicf-hrdb.json

-7. Replace the "systemActions" value inside the sample3/conf/provisioner.openicf-hrdb.json with the value below:
+7. Replace the "systemActions" value inside the sample3/conf/provisioner.openicf-hrdb.json with the following value:
         [
             {
                 "scriptId" : "ResetDatabase",